Rust shooting incident: Background

-Writer and director Joel Souza conceived the story for Rust with actor and producer Alec Baldwin.
-The Western film was produced on a small budget of $6–7 million and was Baldwin's passion project.
-Its distribution rights were sold for $2 million during the pre-production phase.
+The story for Rust was conceived by writer-director Joel Souza and actor-director Alec Baldwin.
+The Western was produced on a budget of $6–7 million, and its distribution rights were sold for $2 million during pre-production.
 The production had a filming schedule of 21 days.
-Filming began on October 6, 2021, at the Bonanza Creek Ranch in Bonanza City, New Mexico, a ghost town located thirteen miles south of Santa Fe.
+Principal photography began on October 6, 2021, at the Bonanza Creek Ranch in Bonanza City, New Mexico, a ghost town approximately 13 miles (21km) south of Santa Fe.

 Responsible for overseeing all weapons on set was the production's property key assistant and armorer, Hannah Gutierrez-Reed, stepdaughter of long-time industry armorer Thell Reed.
 Rust was Gutierrez-Reed's second film serving as lead armorer.
 On her first film, The Old Way, several crew members complained about her handling of firearms, including an incident in which she discharged a weapon without warning and caused lead actor Nicolas Cage to walk off set.

 David Halls was the assistant director.
 In the aftermath of the incident, former colleagues reported that Halls faced complaints in 2019 about his behavior during the filming of two episodes of Into the Dark; the complaints indicated that he allegedly disregarded safety protocols by ignoring blocked exits and a fire lane.
 In the same year, Halls had been fired from working on the film Freedom's Path after a firearm discharged unexpectedly on set, wounding a crew member.

-On the set of the independent film One Way, a crew member warned producers about Halls' disregard for safety measures and said, "That man is a liability.
+On the set of the independent film One Way, a crew member warned producers about Halls's disregard for safety measures and said, "That man is a liability.
 He's going to fucking kill someone someday, and you're going to be responsible."
 However, the film's digital imaging technician disputes this claim, saying he knew Halls to be conscientious about safety.
 The Hollywood Reporter reported a number of complaints raised during the production of 2019's The Tiger Rising, which also featured Rust executive producers Ryan Donnell Smith, Allen Cheney, Emily Hunter Salveson, and Ryan Winterstern.